 Short Learning Programmes

-These non-credit bearing skills courses are designed to introduce you to the field of Public Relations (PR), and to equip you with fundamental knowledge and skills in this field, without requiring you to write any exams.
+These non-credit-bearing skills courses introduce you to the field of PR, and equip you with fundamental knowledge and skills in the field, without requiring you to write exams.

 - Oxbridge Academy Short Course: Basics of Public Relations